Markov's principle: History

 The principle was first studied and adopted by the Russian school of constructivism, together with choice principles and often with a realizability perspective on the notion of mathematical function.

 In computability theory

 In the language of computability theory, Markov's principle is a formal expression of the claim that if it is impossible that an algorithm does not terminate, then for some input it does terminate.
 This is equivalent to the claim that if a set and its complement are both computably enumerable, then the set is decidable.
+These statements are provable in classical logic.

 In intuitionistic logic

-In predicate logic, a predicate P over some domain is called decidable if for every x in the domain, either P(x) is true, or P(x) is not true.
+In predicate logic, a predicate P over some domain is called decidable if for every x in the domain, either P(x) holds, or the negation of P(x) holds.
 This is not trivially true constructively.

-For a decidable predicate P over the natural numbers, Markov's principle then reads:

-That is, if P cannot be false for all natural numbers n, then it is true for some n.
+Markov's principle then states: For a decidable predicate P over the natural numbers, if P cannot be false for all natural numbers n, then it is true for some n.
+Written using quantifiers: